Smoking in public places

-- Note: While the areas of premises to which the ban applies, definitions and exemptions are the same in Wales, the signage requirement is different.
+Note: In Wales, the areas of premises to which the ban applies, as well as definitions and exemptions, are the same as they are in England – however, the signage requirement is different.

-Enclosed places: premises are considered to be enclosed if they have a ceiling or roof and, except for doors, windows or passageways, are wholly enclosed, whether on a permanent or temporary basis.
+Enclosed places: premises are considered to be enclosed if they have a ceiling or roof and are wholly enclosed (except for doors, windows or passageways), whether on a permanent or temporary basis.

-Substantially enclosed areas - the 50% rule: Substantially enclosed premises are defined as those that have a ceiling or roof (including retractable roofs such as awnings), but have permanent openings in the walls, not including doors or windows, that are less than half of the total area of the walls.
-Walls include fixed or retractable structures that serve the purpose of walls and constitute the perimeter of premises (e.g. windbreaks).
+Substantially enclosed areas – the 50% rule: substantially enclosed premises are defined as those that have a ceiling or roof (including retractable roofs such as awnings), but have permanent openings in the walls (excluding doors or windows) which comprise less than half of the total area of the walls.
+Walls include fixed or retractable structures that serve the purpose of walls and constitute the perimeter of premises (for example windbreaks).
 Temporary structures such as tents, marquees or similar will be classified as enclosed premises if they fall within the definition.

-While smoking is banned from all the public and communal areas of hotels and guesthouses, there are a number of exemptions.
+While smoking is banned from all of the indoor public and communal areas of attractions, hotels and guesthouses, there are a number of exemptions:

-- Self-contained short-term rental accommodation (holiday cottages/flats/caravans) are not required to be smoke-free but operators retain the right to determine whether to allow smoking in the property.
+- Self-contained short-term rental accommodation (holiday cottages/flats/caravans) are not required to be smoke-free, but you retain the right to determine whether to allow smoking in your property.

 - Designated bedrooms in hotels, guesthouses and bed and breakfasts.
 To qualify, a designated bedroom must:

-- have doors to be smoke-free parts of the premises that shut mechanically after use
+- Have doors to smoke-free parts of the premises that shut mechanically after use.

 The Smoke-free (Signs) Regulations 2012 (England only) require you to display at least one legible no-smoking sign.
 There is no requirement on the location or size of the sign, provided that it is able to be seen by customers and staff.